NixOS/nix/doc/manual/src/installation/installing-binary.md

 > $ popd
 > ```

-The installer can be customised using environment varibales set in the file named `install-multi-user`.
+The installer can be customised with the environment variables declared in the file named `install-multi-user`.

 ## Native packages for Linux distributions